MysteryPancake/Houdini-OpenCL/README.md

 Since OpenCL runs in parallel, it's hard to calculate a global sum due to [parallel processing headaches](#parallel-processing-headaches).

-There's many possible workarounds.
-I chose to sum each local workgroup (called a partial sum).
-After all the partial sums are complete, I used `atomic_add()` for the global sum.
+There's many workarounds, but I chose to use both workgroup reduction and atomic operations.

+1. Sum each local workgroup (called a partial sum).
+I used `work_group_reduce_add3()` defined in `reduce.h`.
+2. After all the partial sums complete, the first workitem in each local workgroup uses `atomic_add()` to compute the global sum.

-`atomic_add()` is a synchronous addition operation.
-It gets slow when overused too much, so try to avoid it as much as possible.
-It also doesn't work on floating types like `fpreal3`, only `int`.
-I found a workaround in `$HH/ocl/deform/blendshape.cl`.
+Atomic operations force OpenCL to run in a sequential way, ruining the benefits of parallel processing.
+Try to avoid them as much as possible.

+Sadly `atomic_add()` only works on `int` types, not `fpreal3`.
+I found a workaround in `$HH/ocl/deform/blendshape.cl` called `atomicAddFloatCAS()`.

 ```cpp
 #include <reduce.h>